ryancheung/ImeSharp/README.md

 ### Custom message pumping

 If we don't enable custom windows message pumping.
-Use TSF WinForms would have a issue: Frame will randomly stuck when composing with IME.
+Use TSF in WinForms would have a issue: Frame will randomly stuck when composing with IME.
-This is because TSF disables Application.Idel event when it's busy.
+This is because TSF disables Application.Idle event when it's busy.
 Enables custom message pumping fix this.

 In WinForms, we add message pumping at the end line in `Application.Idle` handler, e.g.: